ae-g-i-s/hammer/README.md

 To build bindings, pass a "bindings" argument to scons, e.g. `scons bindings=python`. `scons bindings=python test` will build Python bindings and run tests for both C and Python. `--variant=debug` is valid here too.
 You can build more than one set of bindings at a time; just separate them with commas, e.g. `scons bindings=python,perl`.

-For Java, if jni.h and jni_md.h aren't already somewhere on your include path, prepend `C_INCLUDE_PATH=/path/to/jdk/include` to that.
+For Java, you need to have a sane `JAVA_HOME` which must contain `include/jni.h` and `include/<platform>/jni_md.h`.
+Most operating systems should set this automatically.

 To make Hammer available system-wide, use `scons install`.
 This places include files in `/usr/local/include/hammer` and library files in `/usr/local/lib` by default; to install elsewhere, add a `prefix=<destination>` argument, e.g.